A whole chicken is perfect for a family meal or small dinner party. But when you're just cooking for one or two, that's a heck of a lot of bird.

 In the most humble way, I can say that I've come to master the art of rotisserie chicken leftovers (it may or may not be on my resume).
 Stretching out one recipe into a week's worth of meals has also saved us money and time on weekday cooking and prep.

-This is what our meal plan looked like last week.
-And here's a breakdown of how we typically use one rotisserie chicken, five ways in five days.
+Here's a breakdown of how we typically use one rotisserie chicken, five ways in five days.

 Day 1: Crock Pot Rotisserie Chicken and Bone Broth

 If you haven't already, do check out our recipe for Crock Pot Rotisserie Chicken.
 Trust me, it's easier than you think and surprisingly more tender and delicious.
 I felt pretty pro.

 The wings and legs are obviously the most delicious ever so we tend to eat those parts first with a hefty side of roasted vegetables, mashed sweet potatoes, quinoa and/or a salad.